Pokemon Sword and Shield: Two ways to get a discount

 CNET's Cheapskate scours the web for great deals on tech products and much more.
 For the latest deals and updates, follow the Cheapskate on Facebook and Twitter.
 Questions about the Cheapskate blog?
 Find the answers on our FAQ page, and find more great buys on the CNET Deals page.

-Discuss: Black Friday deal on Pokemon Sword and Shield: $48 for either game
+Discuss: Black Friday Pokemon deals: $48 for Sword or Shield, $89 for both

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.